-The Chief Executive officer ("CEO") is required by the board to report regularly on risks associated to the business.
-These risks include but are not restricted to; those relating to data security and data management, people concentration and fiscal management.
+The Joint Chief Executive Officers (JCEOs) are required by the Board to report regularly on risks associated to the business.
+These risks include but are not restricted to those relating to data security and data management, people, concentration and fiscal management.

 Whilst the company operates in overseas markets that have, at times over the year, been subject to geo-political and conflict pressures, business was not adversely affected.
-These conflicts continue in the Middle East, and the company monitors all developments as part of its Risk Management assessments.
+The company monitors all developments as part of its Risk Management assessments.
 Continuing to diversify into new markets to offset these potential risks is a key focus of the company.